fuhaililab/sc2MeNetDrug/preprocessing.md

 ### Normalization

-To normalize scRNA-seq read count data, the read count value for gene $X$ in one cell sample must be scaled using the following expression:
+To normalize scRNA-seq read count data, the read count value for gene \(X​\) in one cell sample must be scaled using the following expression:

 \\[\text{scaled expression for gene X}=\frac{\text{Read count for gene X} }{\text{Total count of cell sample}}\times10000\\]